 If you are a University employee who works 32 hours a week or more and travels on University-sponsored business, you may be entitled to international travel accident coverage for you, your spouse or children traveling with you, as well as important related travel services.
 This is a free service to employees.
 For information on filing an international medical insurance claim, please refer to this guide (PDF).
 For a mobile app version, please refer to this PDF guide.

 Travel to the following countries is not covered by SLU-supplied insurance: Iraq, Afghanistan, Pakistan, Israel (including the West Bank and Gaza Strip), Iran, Somalia, Chechnya or any country subject to the administration and enforcement of U.S. economic embargoes and trade sanctions by the Office of Foreign Assets Control.

 The University secures property insurance to cover the loss of both the physical buildings and its contents.

-University Departments must implement and maintain appropriate safeguards to prevent loss, damage, and/or theft of University equipment.
-This requires attention to see that doors, windows, cabinets and desks are locked, vehicles are operated in a safe manner, equipment is physically secured and Department of Public Safety is notified immediately when appropriated.
+University Departments must implement and maintain appropriate safeguards to prevent the loss, damage, and/or theft of University equipment.
+This requires attention to see that doors, windows, cabinets and desks are locked, vehicles are operated in a safe manner, equipment is physically secured and the Department of Public Safety is notified immediately when appropriate.

 - If a department has experienced theft of equipment, an investigation will be needed to determine compensability.